amine7777/katacoda-scenarios/ansible/ansible-vault/step2.md

 Now our playbook is encrypted.

+# How to change the vault password

+If you want to change your vault password of the encrypted file there is a command to do that.

+`ansible-vault re-key simple_playbook.yml`{{execute}}

 # How to remove encryption from a file

 Of course we are not going to leave our playbook encrypted like that.
 That's why we need to run this command: